TJBChris/FreHDDisk/README.md

 FREHD/ASM contains the equivalent of the BASIC program found in the discussion link above.
 It initiates a ROM transfer from the FreHD device, copies it to the RAM in your system, and jumps to the downloaded code.
 If it cannot verify the presence of a FreHD device, it displays an error and halts the system.
 A reset is required to break out of this state.

-Assembled as a standlone file, FREHD/CMD, you can run it via LDOS 5.3.1 (I have not tested other operating systems).
+Assembled as a standlone file, FREHD/CMD, you can run it via LDOS 5.3.1 (I have not tested other operating systems) **on all models except the 4P**.
 Please note that I did have issues booting LDOS 5 images from FreHD after having booted to LDOS on a floppy and running FREHD/CMD.
 However, on my Model 4, LSDOS 6 and CP/M did boot correctly when run from LDOS 5.3.1.

 The object code of FREHD/CMD (minus the 12-byte /CMD header) can be written directly to track 0 of a floppy disk (or disk image) using a utlity such as Super Utility.
 In this case, the TRS-80's standard boot ROM will load the code into the buffer location (4300H for Models III/4, 4200H for Model I) and jump to it.